ajdjyt/dsc-proj/README.md

 4. The class average score is somewhere in the low 70s, high 60s
 5. IQ has no relation with if a person is employed
 6. People with less than 50 are less desired due to less than wanted skill level
-7. The z-score for marks higher than 90 needs to be explored and may be a problem in the dataset
+7. The z-score for marks higher than 90 is high and needs to be explored and may be a problem in the dataset